Find food that fits your pet’s needs

 Your veterinarian will use a combination of factors to diagnose your cat.
 They will rely on any history you have of your cat's behavioral changes and any sick behaviors you notice (hiding, loss of energy, vomiting, etc.).
 The veterinarian will also conduct a complete physical exam and may recommend a combination of laboratory blood, urine testing and X-ray or abdominal ultrasound to check for any indications of obstruction.

-Partially blocked intestines may be treated without surgery.
-In these cases your cat will be hospitalized, given fluids and pain medications and checked in on to see if the blockage passes on its own.
+Partially blocked intestines can sometimes be treated without surgery.
+In these cases your cat will be hospitalized, given fluids and pain medications, and monitored to see if the blockage passes on its own.
 If the blockage does not pass, then surgical removal of the foreign body will be required.

 After surgery, you will likely be discharged with medication.
 Medication can include pain medication, anti-nausea medication and possibly antibiotics.
 Give all medications as prescribed and follow all post-surgical instructions completely.
 Your cat will likely have to wear an Elizabethan collar to prevent them from opening their stitches back up.
 Your cat will need to rest following surgery, and you may need to restrict your cat's activity.